We Pay Attention. We Take Action.

 Short-Term Rentals (STRs)

-There is ongoing pressure to allow commercial STRs in residential districts through proposed by-law changes by those in our community who profit from STRs.
-The NLWC has been and continues to work with our attorney and land-use specialists to provide an extensive review of these proposed changes with legal input and recommendations to municipal committees, elected decision-makers, and voters in our community regarding all proposals for zoning and regular by-law changes around STRs.
+In 2025, there was ongoing pressure to allow commercial STRs in residential districts through proposed by-law changes by those who profit from STRs.
+The NLWC worked with our attorney and land-use specialists to extensively review all proposals for

 Desired Outcome

-This article will be resubmitted and the NLWC will continue to advocate that this loophole be closed through a successful ⅔ majority vote at a future Town Meeting.
+This article has been resubmitted with Planning Board support, and the NLWC will continue to advocate that this loophole be closed through a successful ⅔ majority vote at the 2026 Annual Town Meeting.

 Recent Initiatives